mojobob/CleaningProj/README.md

 #### Retain only the measurement columns that include means or standard deviations

-The `features.txt` file in the Samsung data includes descriptive names for the measurement columns rather than the numeric names (e.g., `V123`) used in the actual measurement data.
+The `features.txt` file in the Samsung data includes descriptive names for the measurement columns rather than the numeric names (e.g., `V123`) that appear in the loaded measurement data.
 We filter the descriptive column names for those that include `-mean(` or `-std(`.
 66 columns satisfy the criteria.
 We do not include columns with names that just include `mean` as part of something else (e.g., `meanFreq` or `gravityMean`).
 Our reasoning is that we are only interested in columns that are a direct measurement of a mean or standard deviation.